Syntax Boys Boarding House

 Our daily routine

 The daily routines starts with a wake up at 7:00am to be registered at breakfast between 7:15am and 7:45am.
 Room inspections commence at 8:00am, with electronic devices being handed out shortly after.
-From then, the boys will be out of the boarding house in lessons or games, until the end of the school day, where they will either have free time or attend activities or clinics before supper and then studies at 19:00pm.
-Studies last till 20:15pm and afterwards the boys have free time.
+From then, the boys will be out of the boarding house in lessons or games, until the end of the school day, where they will either have free time or attend co-curricular activities or clinics before supper.
+Our evening meeting is at 19:15pm followed by studies at 20:15pm.
+After studies the boys have free time.
 Often free time is spent making use of the Astro Turf, playing football or rugby.
-At 21:30pm the boys hand in all the electronics in preparation for at 22:00pm lights out.
+At 21:45pm boarders get ready for bed in preparation for at 22:15pm good nights.

 Evenings & weekends

-Evening activities vary from day to day but include more than 100 different clubs and activities alongside time for prep and studies.
+Evening activities vary from day to day but include more than 75 different clubs and activities alongside time for prep and studies.
 These include golf, photography, dance, debating, orchestra, scuba, charities and management groups.
 Weekend activities vary from week to week but include movies, theatre going, going to watch football matches, shopping, playing sport, visiting the Trafford Centre, Blackpool Pleasure Beach and fishing in the Hodder River and many more.
-Syntax boys love to get outdoors to play a big game of football and it has become a tradition to play football straight after Mass in time for brunch on Sunday.
-The boys also enjoy to play table tennis which is a very popular activity in the evening.
-Free time may also be spent exploring the fabulous grounds, making use of the fantastic facilities, or may just want to relax in the Playroom with their friends.
+The boys enjoy playing table tennis or pool in the evening.
+Free time may also be spent exploring the fabulous grounds, making use of the fantastic facilities, listening to music or relaxing in the Syntax Playroom which is the hub for most social interaction for boarders.
+The Playrooms are a lively and engaging environment for our young people.

 Mr Reuban Strain